Kyndryl brand standards

 In all cases, the T, H, and P are always capitalized.

-2) Do not create lockups with our Kyndryl logo.
+Do not create lockups of the brand idea alongside our Kyndryl logo.